This post was last updated on 24 January, 2026.

 - Shift allocations to be more conservative in my retirement transition fund

-I know it seems like a lot at once, but these don’t all have to be done right now.
-And we don’t do everything all at once.
-We spread these things out over the next few months (or possibly longer depending on what they are).
+I know it seems like a lot at once, but these don’t all have to be done all at once.
+We often spread these things out over the year to make things more manageable.

 Take Action!

-I’d highly suggest picking one thing and focusing on completing it soon, and then complete another one, and another one.
+I’d highly suggest picking one thing and focusing on completing it soon, then another, and another.
 Once you get some momentum and start seeing the positive change, it gets easier and easier.
 Good luck and happy Money Day!